Train crash in Czech Republic leaves 3 dead, dozens injured | DW | 04.08.2021

 Czech emergency services pictured at the scene of this morning's crash involving a German high-speed train and a Czech regional service train

 Transport Minister Karel Havlicek blamed human error for the incident.
-Havlicek took to Twitter saying: "The EX 351 went through a signal indicating stop...and collided with a passenger train," adding that the situation was serious.
+Havlicek took to Twitter, writing: "The EX 351 went through a signal indicating stop [...] and collided with a passenger train," adding that the situation was serious.

 Police have tweeted that they are not looking for any more passengers.